psychopy/workshops/source/3days/day1/introductions.rst

 What do **we** do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-I (Becca) and Jon still use both Builder and Coder on a regular basis.

-My experiments I are almost always in Builder, with added Code Components.
+My *experiments* are almost always in Builder, with added Code Components.
 I don't ever break out and switch to pure code.

-I use code for other things (e.g. making my 'conditions' .csv files, making stimuli)
+I do use code for other things, like making my 'conditions' .csv files, making stimuli and customising the experiments.

 Going further